aitzhans/rsschool-cv/cv.md

 I'm self-taught person with no special education.
 And well..
 I'm a student in RS School:))

 #### English
-My English level is about B1 (Listening and reading much better than speaking and writing)
+My English level is about B1 (Listening and Reading much better than Speaking and Writing)